Washington Street Skatepark

 Dog-Friendly: No Kid-Friendly: Only if they’re experiences skaters

 Washington Street Skatepark is a true hidden gem in the city.
-Underneath the Pacific highway bridge, lays one of the coolest skateparks around!
-It was built by local skaters which the intention of creating an outlet for local skateboarders to enjoy.
-It was built in 1999 as a free place to skate and not risk fines by the city or worry about paying entry fees.
+Underneath the Pacific highway bridge in Little Italy, lays one of the coolest skateparks around!
+It was built in 1999 by local skaters which the intention of creating an outlet for local skateboarders to enjoy.
+They wanted a free place to skate and not risk fines by the city or worry about paying entry fees.

-Shortly thereafter Washington St. was shut down by the city since it was built on public property without permission or permits.
+Shortly after, it was shut down by the city since it was built on public property without permission or permits.
 By involving local TV stations and the skateboard industry to bring attention to the cause, the skaters prevailed.
 After a long and hard battle with the city and the proper permits obtained, construction resumed in 2002 and the park was completed a few years after.